Cayenne

 Key Traditional Applications

-- Weight management goals (as part of healthy lifestyle)
+• Weight management support as part of a healthy lifestyle

 Important Notes

-Start Slowly: Cayenne is very potent.
-If using powder or adding to foods, start with very small amounts and increase gradually as tolerated.
+Start Slowly: Cayenne is a potent herb.
+If using powder, begin with very small amounts and increase only as tolerated.

-Topical Use: When using cayenne-based topical products, avoid contact with eyes, mucous membranes, and broken skin.
+Topical Use: Avoid contact with eyes, mucous membranes, and broken skin.
 Wash hands thoroughly after application.

 This information is for educational purposes only and is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult with a qualified healthcare practitioner before using herbal products.